osamakawish/Z/Documentation/1 Layout/_Layout.md

 #### Clause

-A clause represents a part of a sentence in Z. It’s an optional child of a paragraph.
+A clause represents a part of a sentence in Z. It’s typically a child of a paragraph.
 There’s no difference in formatting in clauses than paragraphs.
 They can be edited differently in their [design](../2 Design/_Design.md) as desired.
 They are shortened to a `cl` tag.

 ```html
 <p/>